Arshbir-singh/cisco-networking-labs/03-single-area-ospf/README.md

 show ip ospf database
 ```

 All four routers hold an **identical** database of four Type-1 (Router) LSAs — one per router in Area 0.
-This is the defining difference between a link-state protocol and a distance-vector one: every router builds its own map of the topology and runs SPF against it, rather than trusting a neighbour's summary of the world.
+This is the defining difference between a link-state protocol and a distance-vector one: every router builds its own map of the topology and runs SPF against it, rather than trusting a neighbor's summary of the world.

 ![OSPF Database ](screenshots/ospf-database.png)